 We believe everyone is worthy of love, should be loved, and feel loved regardless of age, colour, or gender.
 July marks our 2 year celebration of the I AM LOVE PROJECT.
 During these unprecedented times, we have decided to withdraw from any celebrations and events until August.
 Instead, we want to celebrate the brilliance, dignity, and leadership of Black people, communities, and organizations.

-We have teamed up with our friends at ZUEIKE to create a limited edition bracelet to call out to every person living in Canada to join in the life work of dismantling racism in all its form through the purchase of our “UNITY” bracelet.
-The purpose of this bracelet is to bring awareness and encourage us to stand in solidarity.
+We have teamed up with our friends at ZUEIKE to create a limited edition bracelet to call every person living in Canada to join in the life work of dismantling racism in all its forms.
+One way to do that is with the purchase of our “UNITY” bracelet.
+Made with intention, the purpose of this bracelet is to bring awareness and encourage us to stand in solidarity.
 Wear this bracelet as we stand together in power for those who have been silenced.
 This bracelet grounds us in the unity of equality and begins the path of healing.
-Black tourmaline is a stone of strength and protection providing a sense of power and confidence for those who stand up, and promotes a clear and equal objective view of the world around us.
-This bracelet will empower those who have lived in challenging environments and provide guidance when facing difficult circumstances.
+Black tourmaline is a stone of strength and protection, providing a sense of power and confidence for those who stand up, and promotes clarity and equality.
+This bracelet empowers those who have lived in challenging environments and its energy provides guidance when facing difficult circumstances.

 Of course there's a charitable component!
 Proceeds from the bracelets will support The Higher Learning Foundation, dedicated to provide scholarships to students within our black communities.

-Empowering women through community building has always been a value of ours the I AM LOVE Project and this June we support an organization in alignment with just that: The Shameless Circle.
+Empowering women through community building has always been a value of ours at the I AM LOVE Project and this June we support an organization aligning with that: The Shameless Circle.

-The Shameless Circle is a grassroots community organization based in Winnipeg, MB and since its inception in December 2018, the workshops facilitated have been met with an overwhelmingly positive response.
-This volunteer lead healing circle for women, aim to end the stigma around shaming woman for standing up for themselves and their children and to help women in the community who are in pursuit of overcoming that shame.
+The Shameless Circle is a grassroots community organization based in Winnipeg, MB and since its inception in December 2018, their workshops have been met with an overwhelmingly positive response.
+This volunteer-led healing circle for women aims to end the stigma of shame women experience when they stand up for themselves and their children, and to help them in the pursuit of overcoming that shame.

-The goal?
-To encourage women and children to build a community of their own through continued free programming.
+Our goal is to encourage these women and children to build a community of their own through continued free programming.
 This organization truly leads by example.
-Every Sunday, The Shameless Circle comes together as a group to engage with participants on meaningful, self empowering, FREE activities that help them regain their sense of belonging.
+Every Sunday, The Shameless Circle comes together as a group to engage with participants in meaningful, self empowering, FREE activities that help them regain their sense of belonging.

 In times of high stress or transition, what people need most is someone to share information, sources of supports, and guidance in accessing them.
 Though Winnipeg has many fantastic services and resources, invisible gaps and barriers do exist.

-The Empower Me Fund was born to all that void: a way to assist women in niche-need situations by providing personalized monetary assistance.
-Shameless considers any request on a case-to-case basis, which can potentially assist in empowering a woman to better herself and her family from access to mental wellness, self-care and/or professional development.
+The Empower Me Fund was born to fill that void: a way to assist women in niche-need situations by providing personalized monetary assistance.
+Shameless considers any request on a case-to-case basis, and empowers women to access support by assisting them with things like mental wellness, self-care and/or professional development.
 Rather than providing a handout, the Shameless Circle provides a hand up!
-The potential for various application requests are endless, which is what makes The Empower Me Fund so beautifully unique.
 Download application here.

 Visit The Shameless Circle's website for information on professional counselling services in Winnipeg, grief support, therapy resources, calendar of events and so much more!